johnnyreilly/Understanding-API-data-fetching-methods-in-React/README.md

 I'm an early adopter, I started using it right back when 0.8 was initially announced.
 I love static typing.

-definitely typed / ts-loader / fork-ts-checker-webpack-plugin (webpack)
+definitely typed / ts-loader / docusaurus
 </aside>

 ---